Effiana/JobQueueBundle/src/Resources/doc/usage.rst

                 max_concurrent_jobs: 2 # This limit applies only to the "foo" queue.

 .. note ::
-    Queue settings apply for each instance of the ``effiana-job-queue:run`` command separately.
+    Queue settings apply for each instance of the ``effiana:job-queue:run`` command separately.
 There is no way to specify a global limit for all instances.

 Prioritizing Jobs